christc4/cork/README.md

 # Cork

-What is cork?
+## What is cork?

-Cork is an extremely lightweight static site generator, forked from Uriel's (rip) [werc](//werc.cat-v.org) that follows to a T my personal philosophy
+Cork is an extremely lightweight static site generator, forked from the late Uriel's [werc](//werc.cat-v.org).

+## What are the differences

+What remains similar between the two, is the leveraging of plan9 core utils.

+Where we
+ that follows to a T my personal philosophy

 ## Why does Cork follow so many bad practices?